mricon/ingress-fieldplan/README.md

 ## I have an hour to play, find me a plan that works

-*Note: This is an experimental feature.*
+*Note:* This is an experimental feature and currently requires significantly more iterations to find efficient plans, so run it with `-i 50000` and higher.

 This probably happened to you -- you found an area with lots of uncaptured portals, but you only have a limited amount of time to play.
-You can give Fieldplan that large list of portals and ask it to find you a plan that would give you maximum AP (or MU, with `-u`) within the time constraints specified.
+You can give Fieldplan that large list of portals and ask it to find you a plan that would give you maximum AP (or MU, with `-u`) within the time constraint specified.
 The software will try various subsets of portals until it finds something that satisfies the parameters.